 For International students seeking admission into this program, a TOEFL score of 61 or above is needed.

 The application process is selective, so meeting the minimum requirements for admission does not necessarily guarantee admittance into the program.
-The fall admission deadline is April 15.
+Application deadlines are as follows:

 For more information about the curriculum for this program please visit ULM’s Graduate Catalog.